mariela2p/LiriBot/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`

-5. If a wrong command is typed, then the terminal/bash window shows the liat of commands that can be used.
+5. If a wrong command is typed, then the terminal/bash window shows the list of commands that can be used.